lucianweber/weber.xyz/README.md

 lucianw.github.io
 =================

+I am just starting on GitHub, so cut me some slack if I make some mistakes.

-I just wanted to try out GitHub Pages.
-So here are my first steps on GitHub.
+Actually I just wanted to try out GitHub Pages, so why don't you visit my [Page](http://lucianw.github.io/)

-I have some other cool projects, which I am planning on publishing via GitHub.
-But I will need do make some changes to them before I can make them available freely for everyone.

-Greetings from Germany!